Scoot Boot Stockist, Rachel Tupek’s Stance on the Barefoot Movement

 Read on for a professional outlook on barefoot and learn why Rachel chooses Scoot Boots!

-Can you Please Tell us a Little Bit About Yourself and Your Business, Naturally Equine Podiotherapy & Barefoot Hoof Care?
+Can you Please Tell us About Your Business, Naturally Equine Podiotherapy & Barefoot Hoof Care?

 I’m Rachel Tupek and I run a small business based around equine hoof care.